high temperature gaskets

 Fluorocarbon Rubbers(aka FKM/Fluorel®, Fluoroelastomer Viton®)

 Fluorocarbon Rubber is chemical resistant while also being heat resistant.
 Most gasket manufacturers know that Viton®/Fluorel®/Fluorocarbon Rubber are the same polymer except that Viton® is the registered trademark of DuPont and Fluorel® is by 3M Company.
 A common specification for Fluorocarbon elastomers is MIL-R-83248.
-The typical temperature range for Fluorocarbon is 0°F- 400°F.
+The typical temperature range for Fluorocarbon gaskets is 0°F- 400°F.

-Specifications of Requirements/Rubber
+Specifications of Requirements/Rubber for Heat Resistant Gaskets

 Rubber products are tested for heat resistance with heat air aging.
 The chart below details out air aging only.
 Air aging works by oxidizing the material faster.
 The relationship between increased temperature/oxidation speeds is close to linear.
 Phyiscal tests such as ultimate elongation, and tensile strength are done after aging.
 ASTM D573 is the recognized authority on air aging testing.

-Specification Requirement Polymer/Type of Rubber
+Polymer/Type of Rubber

 AMS-R-25988 Grades 40-80 Type II Class 1 Aging 70 hours @ 392°F Fluorosilicone Rubber